0xbsec/image-preview/README.md

 <img src="screenshots/app.png" width="128px" height="128px" />

-Menu bar app that shows images from a source folder of your choice.
+Menu bar app that shows random images from a source folder of your choice.

+More information in this blog post [this blog post](http://mhasbini.com/blog/introducing-image-preview-app.html).

 ## Screenshots